Article Technical Rating: 4 out of 10

 There are two ways that manufacturers can lower your costs.
 They may be willing to donate engineering services and/or amortize some of your higher costs like creating your first steel molds.

 Try to find a factory that isn’t at manufacturing capacity because they will be more likely to help you.
 But it must be a factory already manufacturing products similar to your own.

 Ultimately you should try to find a manufacturing partner that has a vested interest in the success of your product.

-BONUS TIP #13 – Use PO financing and invoice factoring
+TIP #13 – Use PO financing and invoice factoring

 If a company with established credit gives you a significantly large purchase order (PO), you may be able to obtain purchase order financing.
 There are lending companies that will finance the production of that order.
 Obtaining PO financing depends not on your credit rating, but on the credit rating of your customer.